Module Guide - A Deeper Dive!

 These above processes only apply to non-palletized commodities.
 Pallets of commodities can be moved in a similar way by using WMS’s pallet manager.
 More information on how this works can be found here.

-Terminals can have multiple visible locations.
-Locations can likewise be assigned to multiple different locations.
-This functionality serves to separate what jobs or stock can be seen by Terminals and streamline the functionality of the facility’s production.
+Any V5 device (running Control Center/Terminal/WMS) can have multiple visible locations.
+Locations can likewise be assigned to multiple different devices.
+This functionality serves to separate what jobs or stock can be seen by each device and streamline the functionality of the facility’s production.

 This process is described in more detail here.